Table of Contents

 Step-by-Step Guide to Texas Property Tax Protest

-Filing a tax protest can be a complex task.
+Filing a tax protest can be complex.
 Use this step-by-step guide on how to protest property taxes in Texas:

 Upon receipt of your appraisal notice, look the document over carefully.
-Take note of errors such as miscalculated square footage and property age, or inaccuracies in describing the condition of the property.
+Take note of errors, such as miscalculated square footage and property age, or inaccuracies in the property's condition description.

-Confirm that you have received any exemptions on homestead properties you applied for and are qualified for.
+Confirm that you have received any exemptions on homesteaded properties you applied for and are qualified for.
 Calculate your taxes, and compare the estimated property tax listed on the appraisal notice.

 Gather Supporting Evidence